learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Django_Rest.md

  ### Defining a model

+Using the Django ORM, we can define models in the database by creating Python classes.
+Each table is represented by a class, with the columns represented by attributes.
+Django provides field types for various SQL data types.
+Django also comes with some predefined models, such as the [User model](https://docs.djangoproject.com/en/4.2/topics/auth/default/#user-objects) with built-in authentication (but we won't be using the User model in this tutorial).

-We first create a new model to represent our API resource.
-To illustrate the use of Django Rest Framework, we'll create a simple model for a to-do item with two fields: its title as a CharField, i.e., a string, and its complete as a BooleanField, i.e., a boolean value.
-We first create a new file called models.py in the API app folder by adding the following code:
+To create our API, we must first create a new model to represent our API resource.
+To illustrate the use of Django Rest Framework, we'll create a simple model for a to-do item with two fields: its title as a string, and its completed status as a boolean value.
+We first create a new file called models.py in the API app folder and define our model:

 ``` {python}
 from django.db import models